treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 I wouldn't go quite that far, but you need to realize that there's very real diminishing returns of completely designing your own layout.

-In the *vast* majority of cases it would be good enough to switch to something like [Colemak-DH][] or [Hands Down][].
-And depending on what you're after, switching to a more ergonomical keyboard would probably suffice.
+In the *vast* majority of cases it would be good enough to switch to something like [Colemak-DH][] or [Hands Down][], and depending on what you're after switching to a more ergonomical keyboard would probably suffice.

 Or maybe not do anything at all.
-Even though QWERTY is a really bad layout, it probably doesn't matter in the grand scheme of things.
+Lot's of people have been happy with a regular keyboard and QWERTY.

 ## When should I make a change?